14 Combined Loads

 For the torsional stress term:

-If we consider the stress element for each point to be just inside of the cut section we used to find the internal reactions, as shown in the figure below, the left side of each element will be the side that the calculated internal shear loads act on.
+If we consider the stress element for each point to be just inside of the cut section we used to find the internal reactions, as shown in the figure below, we can see that the left side of each element will be the side that the calculated internal shear loads act on.

 For the shear forces: